STACK caught up with stars Awkwafina, Kelly Marie Tran and co-director Don Hall to discuss Disney’s new animated adventure, Raya and the Last Dragon.

 “Knowing how she can improvise, we just let her rip and run free and wild and she came up with so many great expressions.
 When you’re creating a fictional Naga creature with a weird sense of humour, you don’t always know what’s going to work, so just having her there and really bringing it to life was a big deal.
 Awkwafina is Asian-American but her appeal is global, and that part of Awkwafina is also a big part of Sisu; that she can straddle various cultures and expectations and still be incredibly witty.
 I hope the audience will find a real connection with her.

-• Raya and the Last Dragon is in cinemas on March 4, 2021
+Raya and the Last Dragon is out on May 18 – Pre-order your copy today